roryai/CV/README.md

 ### Makers Academy

 Makers Academy is an intense and fast-paced environment where you are constantly learning new concepts and languages.
-Broadly we spent the first 4 weeks learning good object oriented design principles, and then learned about various aspects of the web and web app development.
+We spent the first 4 weeks learning good object oriented design principles, and during the final 8 weeks we learned about various aspects of the web and web app development in pairs and groups.
 For example:

 Week 4: built a website that stored bookmarks, implemented a database and encrypted user login.